Chart Color Schemes

 Lilli Pilli - Port Hacking - Dolans Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes were identified by AreaSearch that could impact the area's performance.
-Key projects include Low and Mid-Rise Housing Policy, Ozone Cronulla Apartment Development, Sutherland to Cronulla Active Transport Link (SCATL), and Rail Service Improvement Program - T4 Eastern Suburbs & Illawarra Line.
+No infrastructure changes significantly impact an area's performance.
+AreaSearch identified zero projects likely affecting this region.
+Key initiatives include Ozone Cronulla Apartment Development, Sutherland to Cronulla Active Transport Link (SCATL), M6 Stage 2, and Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.